Vegetable Garden Pest Control

 • Use natural sprays like insecticidal soap.

-1. If you find a problem you need to observe the entire plant and those in the area.
+1. If there is a problem observe the entire plant and those in the immediate area.

 2. Is only one plant affected?